 Jack Rosati, Jr.

 Jack Rosati is a partner and chair of Bricker & Eckler's Construction Law group.
-His practice emphasizes counseling and litigation related to public works, including bid disputes, construction defects and insurance coverage issues as well as project delivery systems, construction contracts and specifications.
+His practice emphasizes counseling and litigation related to private projects and public works, including bid disputes, construction defects and insurance coverage issues as well as project delivery systems, construction contracts and specifications.
 He represents a wide variety of public and private owners in Ohio on claims against construction design professionals, contractors and sureties.
 He has served as construction counsel on design-build projects ranging in value from $40 million to $320 million and as construction counsel on numerous construction manager at risk projects.
 He has also served as a mediator on construction cases and has the experience and ability to evaluate the merits of parties' claims and facilitate settlements.

 Jack’s practice emphasizes counseling and litigation related to bid disputes, construction defects, insurance coverage issues, project delivery systems, construction contracts and specifications.
 Examples of other matters include, serving as construction counsel on municipal courthouse projects; litigating claims for public libraries against contractors and bonding companies for defective work and project delays; negotiating and litigating construction claims for school districts; pursuing claims for public owners on their water and wastewater treatment plant projects; and representing county commissioners in construction claims against contractors and architects for construction delays, defective work and design defects on county jail projects.
 He has also conducted internal audits of construction practices for various public and private clients and advised on process improvement and cost saving best practices.